 That's why it's important to maintain uninterrupted coverage, because long stretches of time may pass between an incident and the resulting lawsuit in states that have lenient statutes of limitations.

-Most new tech businesses purchase a cyber liability policy early on and maintain the policy for the life of their business, so there are no gaps in coverage.
+Most small businesses purchase a cyber liability policy early on and maintain the policy for the life of their business, so there are no gaps in coverage.

 If you think your business might be exposed to risk now or in the past because you’ve let a prior policy lapse, bring it up with your insurance agent.
 There may be ways to extend your protection.

-When you purchase a policy, we’ll email you a certificate of insurance right away.
-The certificate of insurance is the formal proof of insurance that you need to show when you apply for professional licenses or sign certain contracts.
+Once you purchase a policy, we’ll email you a cyber liability certificate of insurance.
+The certificate of insurance is the formal proof of insurance you need to show when you apply for professional licenses or sign contracts.

 To make a cyber liability insurance claim, contact your insurance provider directly.
 They will ask for: